 2. Apply Against Relevant Experience

 In addition to the total years of work experience, the relevant experience also matters a great deal.
 It may be possible that the jobs you are applying for do not meet the criteria based on the responsibilities of your previous job.
-For instance, you have the education and work experience to apply for a mobile app development job of a senior level, but if you have worked only on web apps, then your experience may not be as relevant as someone who has done a few mobile apps previously.
+For instance, you have the education and work experience to apply for a mobile app development job at a senior level, but if you have worked only on web apps, then your experience may not be as relevant as someone who has done a few mobile apps previously.

-In this case, instead of sending applications to such jobs directly, you can request your current employer if they can give you an opportunity to work on new projects related to the area you are targeting so that you can build your relevant experience.
+In this case, instead of sending applications to such jobs directly, you can ask your current employer if they can give you an opportunity to work on new projects related to the area you are targeting so that you can build your relevant experience.
 You can also learn through online classes on your own.
 After that, mention it in your application or during the interview process to let the employers know about it.
 You can also build your relevant experience by working for online jobs such as freelance content writing, web and mobile development, graphic designing, etc. based on your skills and expertise.

 3. Build Your Online Presence through Networking